Many people believe that healthy teeth and gums go hand-in-hand with a healthy heart, but is there really a direct link?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Cardiologist Christine Jellis, MD, says research supporting this suspected link is circumstantial.
-But paying attention to the oral health — with regular brushing and flossing — is still an important part of staying healthy.
+Research supporting this suspected link is circumstantial, but paying attention to oral health — with regular brushing and flossing — is still an important part of staying healthy.

-“We see a great deal of overlap, but no research is strong enough to link gum disease and cardiac disease, heart attack or stroke,” Dr. Jellis says.
-“But, we know that people who brush and floss regularly have better overall health with less gum disease and less periodontal inflammation.”
+“We see a great deal of overlap between those with gum disease, and those who have a history of cardiac disease, heart attack or stroke,” says cardiologist Christine Jellis, MD.
+“We know that people who brush and floss regularly have better overall health, along with less gum disease and periodontal inflammation.”

-Dr. Jellis says poor oral and cardiac health often occur together, especially if you smoke, have diabetes, are obese or have high blood pressure.
+Poor oral and cardiac health often occur together, especially if you smoke, have diabetes, have obesity or high blood pressure.

-To make poor oral or cardiac health less likely, you can take these steps to reduce risk factors:
+Prevention is key.
+To make cardiac and mouth issues less likely, take these steps to reduce risk factors:

-“Oral and heart disease are both linked with inflammation, and that’s always created the suspicion that there is a link between the two,” she says.
-“While that’s not borne out by research, investigations are still ongoing to see if there’s something there.”
+“Oral and heart disease can both be linked to chronic inflammation, so that’s always created the suspicion that there is a link between the two,” says Dr. Jellis.
+“While research in this area is still evolving, it makes sense to be proactive about optimizing both heart and mouth care.”

-If you fall into one of these groups, tell your dentist before any procedures, and take antibiotics before surgeries that might cause bleeding in case any mouth-dwelling bacteria enter the bloodstream, she says.
+If you fall into one of these groups, tell your dentist before any procedures.
+Also talk to your doctor about taking antibiotics before surgeries that might cause bacteria enter the bloodstream.

-Brush and floss regularly, as well.
-And, if you take a blood thinner, alert your dentist and confirm with your cardiologist that it’s OK to stop taking it for a dental procedure.
+If you take a blood thinner, also alert your dentist and confirm with your cardiologist that it’s OK to stop taking it if required for dental procedures.

-“The key is communication between the dentist and the cardiologist to see if there’s any question about the safety of doing any dental procedures,” Dr. Jellis says.
+“The key is communication between the dentist and the cardiologist to see if there’s any question about the safety of doing any dental procedures,” says Dr. Jellis.
 “The consequences of not doing so could be significant.”